MEET OUR TEAM

 FOUNDER and BOARD PRESIDENT

-Laurie moved to Virginia in 1975 as a homesteader, to live within nature, and become food self-sufficient.
+Laurie moved to Virginia in 1975 as a homesteader to live within nature and become food self-sufficient.
 Her commitment to protecting natural systems and improving her community led her to take a leading role in local environmental protection and community development as a Founding Board member of Highland County Arts Council, The Highland Center, Highlanders for Responsible Development, Allegheny Mountain School/Institute, and later as Board member of Valley Conservation Council and Virginia Food Systems Council.
 Laurie's passion for seasonal eating for optimum health and well-being has recently shifted her focus to inspiring others to enjoy 'Farm to Table' as the proprietor of Newtown Baking & Kitchen.
-She is an avid naturalist, music maker, wild-crafter, and mother of three grown daughters whom all share her love of gardening, earth stewardship, fresh cuisine, and the vision that if we nurture our land and our watershed appropriately, we can provide well for ourselves and our communities.
+She is an avid naturalist, music maker, wild-crafter, and mother of three grown daughters who all share her love of gardening, earth stewardship, fresh cuisine, and the vision that if we nurture our land and our watershed appropriately, we can provide well for ourselves and our communities.

 Sarah Collins SIMMONS

 Sarah grew up in Nelson County, Virginia, and felt right at home when she moved to Highland County in 2011 to participate as a Fellow at Allegheny Mountain Institute.
 Sarah loved being a part of the community, so after finishing her Phase II placement at The Highland Center, she has continued to live here.
 Today, she uses the additional skills she acquired through the Fellowship as Programs Manager for the Appalachian Programs at Future Generations University.

 Growing up, Sarah learned to care for plants from her parents in their garden.
 After going to the University of Virginia to study architecture and environmental science, she discovered landscape architecture and went on to get a master’s degree in that field from the University of Georgia.